cyralinc/terraform-provider-cyral/README.md

 ## Usage Example

 The code below is just a simple example of how to use the Cyral Terraform Module.
+In order to use this provider with Terraform `v0.13` and `v0.14`, a `terraform` block is also required, besides the `provider` and `resource` blocks.
 Refer to the "Supported Elements" section for more information on resources and provider details.

 ```hcl
 provider "cyral" {